thomper/NBAStats/README.md

 ###Customization
 There are quite a few ways to customize the actual data that is collected from the website by adjusting the current code.
 Each of the potential changes are described below.
 Some variables have a discrete number of options.
 The options are listed underneath their respective variables.
 Default values are in **bold**.

-* `PlayerID` - no default value; Required
+* `playerid` - no default value; Required
-* `LeagueID`
+* `leagueid`
 	* **00**
 	* 20
-* `Season` - Input in format of 20XX-XX
+* `season` - Input in format of 20XX-XX
 	* **2013-14**
-* `SeasonType`
+* `seasontype`
 	* **Regular Season**
 	* Playoffs
 	* All Star
-* `TeamID` - Only useful if a player played on more than one team during a season.
+* `teamid` - Only useful if a player played on more than one team during a season.
 Allows you to pull all of the shots taken during a specific season while playing for a specific team.
 	* **blank**
-* `GameID` - Used to select shots taken during a specific game
+* `gameid` - Used to select shots taken during a specific game
 	* **blank**
-* `Outcome` - Selects shot taken during games with a specific outcome.
+* `outcome` - Selects shot taken during games with a specific outcome.
 	* W
 	* L
 	* **blank**
-* `Location` - Selects shots taken during games played at different locations
+* `location` - Selects shots taken during games played at different locations
 	* Home
 	* Road
 	* **blank**
-* `Month` - Selects shots taken during a specific month.
+* `month` - Selects shots taken during a specific month.
 	* **0** (all months)
-* `SeasonSegment` - Selects shots taken during a segment of the season
+* `seasonsegment` - Selects shots taken during a segment of the season
 	* Post All-Star
 	* Pre All-Star
 	* **blank**
-* `DateFrom` - Selects shots taken after a specific date; 2004-01-01 format
+* `datefrom` - Selects shots taken after a specific date; 2004-01-01 format
 	* **blank**
-* `DateTo` - Selects shots taken before a specific date; 2004-01-01 format
+* `dateto` - Selects shots taken before a specific date; 2004-01-01 format
 	* **blank**
-* `OpponentTeamID` - Selects shots taken against a specific team
+* `opponentteamid` - Selects shots taken against a specific team
 	* **blank**
-* `VsConference` - Selects shots taken against a specific conference
+* `vsconf` - Selects shots taken against a specific conference
 	* East
 	* West
 	* **blank**
-* `VsDivision` - Selects shots taken against a specific division
+* `vsdiv` - Selects shots taken against a specific division
 	* Atlantic
 	* Central
 	* Northwest